cloudfoundry/docs-bosh/content/aws-cpi.md

     * **iops** [Integer, optional]: Specifies the number of I/O operations per second to provision for the drive.
         * Only valid for `io1` type drive.
         * Required when `io1` type drive is specified.
+* **metadata_options** [Hash, optional]: Metadata configuration options that are set on a VM during creation.
+These options should be snake-cased properties accepted by the [ModifyInstanceMetadataOptions endpoint](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html). e.g. `http_put_response_hop_limit`.
+If `metadata_options` is configured both at the global CPI level and as a VM extension, the VM extension properties take precedence.
+Available in v91+.

 Example of an `m3.medium` instance: